zhangdichn/site/blog/2021-05-14-weekly-report.md

 which introduced a **break change**: return `*Part` in `WriteMultipart`, which should be held and passed into `CompleteMultipart` as a param.

-This proposal's implementation has been finished by [@JinnyYi] in services implemented `Multiparter`, and the [go-integration-tests](https://github.com/aos-dev/go-integration-test) is also updated.
+This proposal's implementation has been finished by [@JinnyYi] in services implemented `Multiparter`, and the [go-integration-tests](https://github.com/aos-dev/go-integration-test) and [multiparter docs](/docs/go-storage/operations/multiparter/index) are also updated.
 Good Job!

 For more details, please refer to [Implement AOS-62: WriteMultipart returns Part](https://github.com/aos-dev/go-storage/issues/571).